blu256/duh/README.md

 ### Input/output
 ```
-   :  get single-byte value and place it in current cell
+   :  get value and place it in current cell
    ;  print value of current cell
 ```